-Smooth and creamy tahini fudge is a wonderful keto treat.
-It’s made with sesame butter, unsalted butter, a sweetener, and coconut flour.
+Smooth and creamy tahini fudge is such a wonderful keto treat.
+Made with sesame butter, it's reminiscent of halvah.

 I don't touch the stuff anymore.
 And while this keto tahini fudge is not exactly the same, it's close enough that I no longer mourn my favorite childhood candy.